optologic/device-tree-overlays-optologic/README.md

  - `linux-toradex-ti-6.6.y`
  - `linux-toradex-nxp-6.6.y`

+## Supported Hardware

+We currently support the following Toradex SoMs:
+ - `verdin-am62`
+ - `verdin-imx8mp`

+These may be combined with the following OPTO Logic displays:
+ - `7-inch` with capacitive touchscreen

 ## Compiling with Yocto

 This repository is intended to be used with the Yocto build system.
 The recipes